 Exercise:

-• Note: The pros of being a hub aspect include your ability to choose and perhaps even change the purpose and direction for your soul.
+- Note: The pros of being a hub include your ability to choose and perhaps even change the purpose and direction of your soul.
 The cons include having to take leadership and responsibility for the direction of your soul!

 Of course, beyond answering those questions, it will be important to indulge in many past life regressions.
 The more you do, the more that is revealed.
 The more revealed, the more you’ll realize you need to explore further to uncover even more fascinating, enlightening, and empowering facets and aspects of who you are and the purpose your soul has in store for you.